 Set better client expectations.

-We wanted to present designs in a way which better communicated the variety of canvases, capabilities and contexts through which people access the Web.
-We've addressed this by moving away from lengthy written specifications and cumbersome static design documents, and placing more of an emphasis on hands-on workshops and interactive prototypes.
+We wanted to present designs in a way which better communicated the variety of canvases, capabilities, and contexts through which people access the Web.
+We've addressed this by moving away from lengthy written specifications and cumbersome static design documents, and by placing more of an emphasis on hands-on workshops and interactive prototypes.

 Lead more productive design conversations.

-We wanted to break away from the design assembly line, and encourage more cross-disciplinary collaboration.
+We wanted to break away from the design assembly line and encourage more cross-disciplinary collaboration.
 We've started to select and shape design deliverables to be more conducive to staggering.
 This has provided more opportunity for designers and developers to work concurrently.

 Test designs before committing to them.

-We needed to be able to demo and test designs in a more real context, and allow for changes further into the project.
+We needed to be able to demo and test designs in a more real context and allow for changes further into the project.
 Diving into prototypes sooner, embracing iteration, and staggering tasks has helped with this.

 The following example shows how we might stagger tasks for a responsive design project, and another for how it can change when approaching a stand-alone mobile site.
 The exact activities will vary depending on the project, but it should give you an idea.

 In a typical responsive design workflow, we'll begin with sketching workshops to explore ideas, and structured critique to narrow them.
 Paper prototyping is a tool we'll use to quickly validate some of our ideas with users.
-We'll then move on to IA work, prioritizing content and mapping that content to zones on different sized screens.
+We'll then move on to information architecture (IA) work, prioritizing content and mapping that content to zones on different sized screens.
 Tools like page tables and content reference wireframes work great for this.
 Once we've gotten a good sense of the content and its priority, we can work more collaboratively.